Compatibility

 • No data egress to external systems

 Retriever for on-premises: Works with AWS S3, Azure Blobs, and any S3-compatible object storage.
-Streams archived logs to Splunk Enterprise HEC endpoints on-demand.
+Returns the exact offloaded events to Splunk Enterprise HEC endpoints on-demand.

 Splunk Cloud: KV Store Setup & Pilot Checklist